OriginTrail/ot-node/tools/local-network-setup/README.md

 ## 3. START LOCAL NETWORK

 ## Specifying the number of nodes
-The LNS tool deploys nodes that are connected to Polygon Mumbai testnet.
 You can specify to run anywhere between one and ten nodes with the `--nodes` parameter.

 The first node will be named `bootstrap`, while subsequent nodes will be named `dh1, dh2, ...`.